 My love affair with apple strudel began during a vacation to Bavaria, where I tasted my very first authentic German strudel.
 The flaky, golden pastry and tender apples left such an impression, but as a busy mom, I knew I couldn’t spend hours rolling out homemade dough.

 That’s why I created this fuss-free version using store-bought puff pastry—no compromise on flavor, just pure comfort in every bite.
-With a crisp, flaky crust and a soft, cinnamon-infused apple filling, it’s become one of the most popular dessert recipes on my site and one I make often for my family.
+With a crisp, flaky crust and a soft, cinnamon-infused apple filling, it’s become one of the most popular desserts on my site and one I make often for my family.

 Homemade apple strudel made with puff pastry, golden and flaky

+Honestly, it’s hard to say which I love more—this apple strudel or my deep dish apple pie, the classic American favorite that’s just as cozy and indulgent.
 If you’re looking for an easy apple dessert that captures the spirit of German strudel without all the fuss, this one’s for you.

 Sliced apple strudel revealing tender apple filling inside